-Covid 19 coronavirus: Women's kiss and hug to thank gym member
+Covid 19 coronavirus: Ashley Bloomfield v Mike Hosking - health boss apologises but says he won't quit

 "From all accounts" they had followed the health protocols required of them and had not come into contact with anyone besides their parent as was approved, Ardern said.

-This was echoed by health director general Dr Ashley Bloomfield who, in a statement, called their actions "exemplary".
+This was echoed by Bloomfield who, in a statement, called their actions "exemplary".

 An hour later, Woodhouse revealed a "reliable source" said the women had got lost on their drive to Wellington.